Celebrating Black Culture & Businesses in Connecticut Last Updated: November 2023

 Connecticut is filled with Black history and plenty of ways to learn, discover, and honor it.

 Did you know that the nation’s first boarding school for young African American women was right in Connecticut?
 Today, it is the Prudence Crandall Museum.
 Prudence Crandall's efforts for equal education helped affirm attitudes against slavery and ultimately won her a spot in the Connecticut Women’s Hall of Fame in 1995.
-While the museum is currently under renovation and has not yet reopened, we recommend adding it to your list for future outings.

 Another spot to appreciate Black history is Connecticut’s Old State House, a beautifully renovated landmark where the Amistad Trial took place.
 In 1833, Prudence Crandall, mentioned above, was put on trial here for operating a school for young women of color, violating the state's “Black Law.”
 This museum gives visitor’s a sense of connection to Hartford’s past and the opportunity to view important exhibits.